btroncone/learn-rxjs/subjects/README.md

 A Subject is a special type of Observable which shares a single execution path among observers.

 You can think of this as a single speaker talking at a microphone in a room full of people.
-Their message (the subject) is being delivered to multiple people (the observers) at once.
-This is the basis of *multicasting*.
+Their message (the subject) is being delivered  to many (multicast) people (the observers) at once.
+This is the basis of **multicasting**.
 Typical observables would be comparable to a 1 on 1 conversation.

 There are 4 variants of subjects: